 On July 31, the day Berlin scrapped its extradition deal with Hong Kong, the city’s police announced a list of six democracy activists, including Wong, wanted on suspicion of breaching the security law.

-Wong told Deutsche Welle and RTHK that Hong Kong police were merely doing Beijing’s bidding, and that issuing the list did not aim at hunting down those on it since Germany, the United Kingdom, Canada, Australia, New Zealand and France have halted the extradition of fugitives to the city.
+Wong told Deutsche Welle and RTHK that Hong Kong police were merely doing Beijing’s bidding, and that issuing the list did not aim at hunting down those on it since Germany, the United Kingdom, Canada, Australia, New Zealand and France have one after another halted the extradition of fugitives to the city.

 Wong also revealed on social media that he had met Simon Cheng, a former employee of London’s Consulate-General in Hong Kong who was detained for weeks by mainland authorities in Shenzhen during the height of last year’s unrest that crippled Hong Kong.
 Cheng has also been granted asylum status by London and is wanted by Hong Kong’s police.